Wilson's Snipe

 Some people probably remember belonging to a

-group such as the boy scouts that went Snipe Hunting on a
+group such as the boy scouts that went snipe hunting on a

 camping trip.
 Many of them came away with the belief

-can't be caught by hand.
+just can't be caught by hand.

 Identification and Pictures